The homology of permutation racks: The homology of free permutation racks

 A permutation~$\phi$ on a set~$X$ is essentially the same structure as an action of the infinite cyclic group~$\bbZ$ on~$X$.
 A permutation rack~$(X,\phi)$ is called {\it free} if the corresponding action is free, that is, all orbits are infinite.
 In that case, the permutation rack is isomorphic to a permutation rack of the form~$(\bbZ\times S,\phi)$, where~$S$ is some set, the{\it~basis}, and~$\phi(n,s)=(n+1,s)$ is the permutation acting on the Cartesian product~\hbox{$\bbZ\times S$}.
 In that example, we will shorten~$(0,s)$ to~$s$ and identify the set~$(\bbZ\times S)/\phi$ of orbits with~$S$.

-\begin{lemma} On a free permutation rack~$(X,\phi)$ with basis~$S$, let~$c$ be any chain in~$\CR_\bullet(X,\phi)$ that differs from its image~$\phi(c)$ under~$\phi$ only by monomials that start in~$S$.
+\begin{lemma} Given a free permutation rack~$(X,\phi)$ with basis~$S$, let~$c$ be any chain in~$\CR_\bullet(X,\phi)$ that differs from its image~$\phi(c)$ under~$\phi$ by a linear combination of monomials starting in~$S$.
 Then the chain~$c$ is zero. \end{lemma}

 \begin{proof} We can write any chain~$c$ as a linear combination of monomials~$w=x_1\dots x_n$ with integral coefficients.
 Fix one monomial~$w$.
 We shall show that the coefficient in front of~$w$ is zero if~$c$ satisfies the assumption in the statement.